-Closing date: 9am Monday 9 January 2023.
-The winner will be notified by 5pm on Friday 13 January 2023.
+Closing date: 9am Monday 8 January 2024.
+The winner will be notified by 5pm on Friday 12 January 2024.

-Win: The winner of the poster competition will win £250, and the chosen poster will be printed at various sizes and used to advertise the David Laing Student Book Collecting Prize across the University to encourage entries to the Book Collecting Competition.
+Win: The winner of the poster competition will win £250, and the chosen poster will be printed at various sizes (see below) and used across social media to publicise the David Laing Student Book Collecting Prize across the University to encourage entries to the Book Collecting Competition.

-Judges: The competition will be judged by Daryl Green, Head of Heritage Collections (Research & Curatorial), Juan Cruz, Principal, Edinburgh College of Art and Nicky Regan, ECA Graphic Design Officer.
+Judges: The competition will be judged by representatives from Heritage Collections, and Edinburgh College of Art and Nicky Regan, ECA Graphic Design Officer.

-Guidance: The A3 design should be the original work of the student, and be submitted as a high resolution PDF file (no bigger than 10MB) to:
+Guidance: The A3 design submission should be the original work of the student, and be sent as a high resolution PDF file (no bigger than 10MB) to the ECA Graphic Design Officer, Nicky Regan at:

 nregan@ed.ac.uk

+How to enter

 Please title your email entry ‘David Laing Poster Competition’ and make sure your PDF file name is of the format ‘yourfirstname_surname_poster.pdf’ (e.g. Brian_Smith_Poster.pdf)